Organic Grass-Fed Beef

 Raw meat must be refrigerated at 40° F or below, to curb the growth of bacteria.

 Never use a microwave to thaw your grass-fed beef.
-The USDA recommends thawing beef overnight in the refrigerator, at 40° F or below.
+The USDA recommends thawing steaks overnight in the refrigerator, at 40° F or below.

-To quick-thaw frozen ground beef, remove meat from package and place on plate or skillet at room temperature.
-Flip every half-hour until thawed (one to two hours).
+To quick-thaw frozen steaks, remove meat from package and place on a plate or skillet at room temperature.
+Flip the steaks every half-hour until thawed (one to two hours).

 Or, immerse the unopened packages in cold water until flexible.
 (This is only recommended when you do not have time for the meat to thaw under refrigeration, as quick-thawing may degrade texture and cause moisture loss.)